-Completed programs must be as close to 27:45 or 57:45 in length as possible to be considered for broadcast on OETA-HD or OETA OKLA.
-Other projects may be considered for digital distribution using OETA’s digital platform.
+Completed programs must be as close to 27:45 or 57:45 in length as possible to be considered for broadcast on OETA HD or OETA WORLD.
+Other projects may be considered for digital distribution using OETA’s digital platforms.
 If the project is accepted by the greenlight committee, deadlines will be determined and a strategy for facilitating broadcast of the program will be set.

 The program proposal form must be completed through our program proposal form and a screener (either electronic, online or DVD) must be submitted.
 The program proposal form is available at the bottom of this page.

 Master copies must be delivered with captioning on a broadcast quality tape or via FTP with prior approval.

 As much we would like to have funds set aside for outside producers, we do not have that at this time.
 Most productions are self-funded.
 The producers have paid all of the expenses themselves, they have gotten help from family and friends, or they have secured underwriting and sponsorships with businesses and charities through their own hard work.

 Should I wait to submit a program once it has been completed or should I contact OETA when it’s in the early stage of production?